 - If you’ve had a foreclosure in the past, it must be at least three years old, and your credit for the past three years must be solid.

 - The mortgage payment that you qualify for must be approximately 30 percent or less of your total monthly gross income.
 For example, if you earn $50,000 per year ($4,166 per month), your mortgage payment could be at most approximately $1,250.

 - State tax liens must be paid by the time you apply for a loan.
 If you have a federal lien, you must be able to show that you’ll be able to pay the tax lien payment and the mortgage payment.

-If you meet these criteria, chances are you’ll be able to qualify for an FHA backed loan.
-The next step is finding a lender to work with in your area.
+If you meet these criteria, chances are you’ll be able to qualify for an FHA-backed loan.
+The next step is finding a lender to work with within your area.
 In fact, you’ll want to check rates and fees from multiple lenders to find the best deal.

 Once you have lenders in mind, you’ll want to gather documents regarding your income, employment, savings, and credit.
 Here’s a list of the documents you’ll need to complete the loan process:

 - Complete tax returns from the last two years